 In other words, Mary takes the smart step of filtering out websites that lack a long-term plan for staying on Google’s good side, or even a plan to sustain their growth trajectory.

-Mary understands that whatever time, money, and effort she puts into acquiring backlinks from those sites, she will run a risk of losing everything when Google’s starts to significantly devalue those sites.
-That’s what happened this past decade with the site EzineArticles.
+Mary understands that whatever time, money, and effort she puts into acquiring backlinks from those sites, she will run a risk of losing everything as Google significantly devalues those shady backlinks as confirmed here in this YouTube video by Barry Schwartz:

 Here’re key indicators Mary expects to see from a promising site:

-- They optimize each article well so viewers can easily see related articles as they browse the page.
+- B. They optimize each article well so viewers can easily see (helpful) related articles as they browse the page.

-- They continuously optimize their web pages to load fast, especially on mobile devices.
+- C. They continuously optimize their web pages to load fast, especially on mobile devices.

-- They don’t just count on guest post articles to grow their site’s content.
-They invest in fresh and insightful content of their own, including teaming up with linchpins and influencers in their respective categories to further enrich their site’s content and widen their reach.
+- E. They don’t just count on incoming guest post articles to grow their site’s content.
+They invest heavily in fresh and insightful content of their own, including teaming up with linchpins and influencers in their respective categories to further enrich their site’s content and widen their reach.

-Better yet, they promote those video summaries on social media platforms such as YouTube, LinkedIn, Facebook, and Twitter, with backlinks to the original articles on their website.
+- Better yet, they promote those video summaries on social media platforms such as YouTube, Pinterest, LinkedIn, Facebook, etc. with backlinks to the original articles on their website.
 This attracts even more new visitors and amplifies their content via social shares.

 Last, don’t overlook the site’s domain name and its brand strategy.
 A good domain name selected for a website right from the outset helps to promote the brand efficiently.
 A short and catchy domain name helps people recall it quickly and remember it longer.

-If you can get a backlink from a domain like Economist.com, NYtimes.com, or WSJ.com, it will go a long way in growing your site’s profile.
+If you can get a backlink from a domain like Economist.com, NYtimes.com, or WSJ.com (provided each is within your site’s niche), it will go a long way in growing your site’s profile.

 You might be wondering whether there are enough sites out there that meet all the criteria I’ve just outlined.
 If you focus only on these sites for your guest blog strategy, will it be too little?

-When you’ve maxed out the best sites, you can try to gain some backlinks from the other 80 percent—but I wouldn’t spend too much time on it.
+When you’ve maxed out the best sites, you can try to gain some backlinks from the other lower 80 percent — but I wouldn’t spend too much time on it.
 Instead, I would invest my time in creating a huge store of beneficial content (like this article!) and gain natural backlinks and social shares for years to come.

-In conclusion, there are many ways to build organic backlinks for your site or your clients’ sites with guest blogging, but a more sustainable, efficient, and safe way is the one I have laid out above.
+In conclusion, there are many ways to build organic backlinks for your site or your clients’ sites with guest blogging or sponsored posts, but a more sustainable, efficient, and safe way is the one I have laid out above.